danvk/aoc2020/README.md

 # Notes on Advent of Code 2020

+## Day 10

+Part two was the first puzzle where brute force was too slow.
+My first instinct was to do the search from both sides, to sqrt the runtime.
+But getting the join condition just right is tricky.
+Then I realized there are some joltages that you _have_ to go through.
+So those are the natural breakpoints.
+From there it was a fight with off-by-one errors.

+One thing I find confusing about Rust iterators... why is the type of `x` here `&i32` and not just `i32`?

+    let jolts: &[i32];
+    jolts.iter().map(|x| x);

 ## Day 9

 Got tripped up a bit by `.combinations()` not working as I'd expected: